joecarney/JCGridMenu/readme.md

 *The control creates a transparent UIView and checks for -(id)hitTest to see if it should process the touch on a button or not.
 It looks like this is fine unless the control is sitting on top of a MapView which requires a pinch/zoom.
 Am looking into a fix today…*

+**Nope, it works**.
+I'd added another view controller to the chain instead, and this was blocking the GridMenuController.  **I now have have the control sitting on top of both a MapView & TableView and it is fine.**

+Be careful how and where you embed this controller, especially if you create your own container which a normal view (it needs to be a transparent view).

 ##Support...

 This control **hasn't been tested with anything**.